 I was out for a walk.
-It had been months since my ex-wife had moved out.
 I was living by myself, and I was bored.

 There were peacocks in the neighborhood.
 I enjoyed going to see them sometimes.
 They would wander around on the streets and on the sidewalks.
 Drivers were careful not to hit them.
 Peacocks had been a fixture of the neighborhood since 1976.

 I had seen the peacocks, and I was walking a bit further before going back home.
 I heard a voice behind me.
 It came from an SUV.
 I stopped and turned around.
 Two cops got out of the SUV.
 Male cop and female cop.
 They checked my driver’s licence.
 No criminal record.
 They gave it back to me.

 I explained that I was out for a walk to see the peacocks and was about to go back home.
 Male cop didn’t know about the peacocks, but thankfully female cop did.
 She confirmed with him that they are real and that I wasn’t making them up.